dNationCloud/kubernetes-monitoring/docs/README_DOCS.md

 Therefore whole project has to be copied inside `docs/project` to allow Mkdocs to access files like `chart/README.md` or `helpers/FAQ.md`.
 To see changes at dev-server, files inside `docs/project` has to be modified.
-After development is done, changes has to be copied to `kubernetes-monitoring` folder and command `make docs-generate` run.
+After development is done, changes has to be copied to `kubernetes-monitoring` folder and command `make docs-generate` has to be run.

 Other option that avoids copying changes is using symlink.
 ```